This page uses so called "cookies" to improve its service (i.e. "tracking"). Learn more and opt out of tracking

 Principle

-No. XII.6 - Attorney-client privilege
+No. XIII.6 - Attorney-client privilege

 Any communication between a client and his attorney which is made in the course of or in anticipation of legal proceedings or which relates to the giving of legal advice, i.e. the seeking of advice as to legal rights and obligations as opposed to general business matters, and which originates in a confidence that it will not be disclosed, is privileged and may not be introduced as evidence in court or arbitration proceedings.